 Ensuring that the required temperature is maintained is one of the basic food safety rules that all food businesses need to follow.
 It's essential to keep your food at the required temperature throughout the whole supply chain, including transportation and storage.
 As soon as the temperature falls out of the established standard range, the number of pathogens grows in the food and the likelihood of causing foodborne illnesses due to unsafe food increases.

 Using cold storage or refrigerated transport vehicles preserves the food longer because microbiological activities are slowed down, if not stopped.
 In addition, most common microbiological pathogens cannot survive freezing temperatures and their multiplication is slowed down in chilled conditions.
 In freezing conditions, water becomes unavailable for microorganisms to use.
-Maintenance and verification procedures for keeping the prescribed low temperatures are vital to control food safety.
+Maintenance and verification procedures for keeping the prescribed low-temperature in refrigerators are vital to control food safety.